-Mission Teams will work alongside their Just 1 Global leader and the local church to engage in outreach in the community.
-Typically, this would be a combination of both relational ministry (such as VBS or evangelism) as well as some construction/repairs on homes that are damaged and in need of attention.
+Mission Teams will work alongside their Urban Nations Team leader and the local church to engage in outreach in the community.
+Typically this would be a combination of both relational ministry (such as VBS or evangelism) as well as some construction / repairs from homes that are damaged and in need of attention (many homes have hurricane damage).
 If teams are suited, they may also be involved with special adult outreach, more intensive construction, beach ministry, door-to-door survey work, music/drama ministry, etc. Activities could include some of the following: